CUASAS/pixel-gantry-control/Gantry/gScript Application/gScript Documentation.md

 #### `PRINT`

 Used to print to the console on the bottom of the UI.
 The arguments are any readable value while `format` specifies how the arguments are to be printed.
-Supported format codes are listed in the table below
+Supported format codes are listed in the table below.
+To omit the timestamp prefix, replace `PRINT` with `XPRINT`.

 | gScript Format |                  Description                          |
 |----|-------------------------------------------------------------------|